TGOLiam/gtt-technosprint-2026/README.md

 # TinigBicol — Bikol Speech Preprocessing Pipeline

+Despite being spoken by millions across the Bicol Region, Bikol remains almost entirely absent from open speech technology.
+No public dataset exists.
+No benchmark.
+No baseline.
+Every Filipino voice deserves to be heard — and that starts with building the infrastructure to capture it.
-A tool that transforms raw Bikol-language audio/video into structured, annotated speech segments — ready for ASR research, dialect study, and dataset construction.

-Drop a folder of audio files and a `manifest.yml` — get standardized 16kHz WAV segments with language classification and structured metadata back.
+TinigBicol transforms raw Bikol-language audio and video into structured, annotated speech segments — ready for ASR research, dialect study, and dataset construction.
+Drop a folder of audio files and a `manifest.yml` — get standardized 16kHz WAV segments with language annotation and structured metadata back.

 ---